alieus/misc-and-scripts/README.md

-This repository contains small programs intended to simplify some (common) jobs.
+Small scripts and programs that simplify some (common) jobs.